-Monroe N. Lord, one of the oldest and best-known retired capitalists and fruit growers of Benton Harbor, died suddenly at his home on the lake shore, aged 84 years.
-He was once assistant superintendent and paymaster of the Chicago, Burlington & Quincy railroad, and later entered the ministry of the Christian church, in which denominalike to see women in business, if-if tion he was elder for 40 years.
-At the time of his death Mr. Lord owned much valuable property in Benton Harbor, He leaves three children.
-His wife died in 1887, and in 1890 he was wedded to Mrs. Agnes Wright Beechter, who sur- Too Late to Escape.
+Monroe N. Lord, one of the oldest and best-known retired capitalists and cide for another," he said at last, ju- fruit growers of Benton Harbor, died dicially looking out at the window, suddenly at his home on the lake shore, "My opinion would be that it would sged 84 years.
+He was once assistant be wiser to marry the gentleman- superintendent and paymaster of the who is a gentleman, I take it for grant- Chicago, Burlington & Quincy railroad, ed-than to go out into the struggle and later entered the ministry of the with the world.
+Personally, I don't Christian church, in which denominalike to see women in business, if-if tion he was elder for 40 years.
+At the it can be avoided-and in this instance | time of his death Mr. Lord owned much it seems that it can," he added, with a valuable property in Benton Harbor, He leaves three children.
+His wife died At his first calm words she had in 1887, and in 1890 he was wedded to shrunk as if from a blow, and now she Mrs. Agnes Wright Beechter, who sur-

+Too Late to Escape,

 August Frank, foreman in Hall's brick yard in Springwells, was killed in a horrible manner.
 August, who was a brother of Charles Frank, the superintendent of the yards, was standing on the sidetrack in front of a flat car.
 An engine with a train of cars was on the same track and suddenly backed down upon him.
 Frank did not see the train until it was too late to escape.
-In an instant he was caught beneath the bumpers and his abdomen was Hid His Money.
+He sat down at the table and In an instant he was caught beneath looked at the page he had been read- the bumpers and his abdomen was

+Hid His Money.

-Andrew Jackson, a well-to-do resident, died in Niles as the result of a paralytic stroke, which, in depriving him of the power of speech, rendered him unable to communicate to his family the hiding place of a large sum of money he had hidden away.
-Three years ago, when a local bankafailed.
-Jackson had several thousand dollars on deposit.
-This money he later secured and hid.
-The heirs will make a search for the hidden treasure.
+Andrew Jackson, a well-to-do resident, died in Niles as the result of a paralytic stroke, which, in depriving him of the power of speech, rendered money he had hidden away.
+Three years ago, when a local bankafailed, Jackson had several thousand dollars

 Crop Conditions.

 The rainfall for June was 6.97 inches, an excess of more than three inches.
 Corn, late potatoes and beans have suffered severely from the heavy rains.
-Wheat is said to be running more to stalks than to head's, while the lack of sunshine has kept the hay from ripening.
-Plenty of warm sunshine through July, however, will repair to a great extent the damage done by the exces- Health in Michigan, Reports to the state board of health from 83 observers in various portions of the state indicate that during the past week typhoid and scarlet fever and diphtheria increased and smallpox decreased in area of prevalence.
+Wheat is said to be running more to stalks than to head's, while the lack of ing.
+Plenty of warm sunshine through extent the damage done by the exces-

+Health in Michigan,

+Reports to the state board of health rom 83 observers in various portions of the state indicate that during the past week typhoid and scarlet fever and diphtheria increased and smallpox decreased in area of prevalence.
 Consumption was reported at 227 places, measles at 64, typhoid fever at 41, whooping cough at 25, scarlet fever at 61, and smallpox at 71.

 Crushed to Death.

 Sheridan King, assistant light keeper at Frankfort, was killed by Ann Arbor Car Ferry No. 3.
 The captain of the ferry called to King to get the lighthouse boat out of the way of the steamer.
 This King started to do, but was caught by the steamer and crushed to death.

 Law Is Valid.